fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

       1. Login ID
       2. Password
       3. DPID
-3. The above DP credentials will be configured in your FP tenant to accept MF redemption orders
+3. The above DP credentials will be configured in your FP account to accept MF redemption orders

 ## Demat orders